D–Q University

 Deganawidah-Quetzalcoatl University or D–Q University was a two-year college located on Road 31 in Yolo County, 6.7 mi west of State Route 113 in California.
-Founded in 1971, it was among the first six tribal colleges and universities (TCU) in the United States, and the first established in California.
+Founded in 1971, it was among the first six tribal colleges and universities (TCUs) in the United States, and the first established in California.
 It was not affiliated with a single federally recognized tribe or reservation, as are numerous other tribal colleges.

 The school ended its full-time class schedule in 2005 due to loss of accreditation.
 The Board of Trustees has been enlarged and continues to arrange activities to maintain its non-profit status.
 Students and instructors who remained on campus have continued to use the campus for classes, gatherings, and ceremonies, with annual powwows held through 2013.
-Annual Veterans Day powwows have continued to be held through the most recent Veteran's Day in 2017.
+Annual Veterans Day powwows have continued to be held through the most recent Veterans Day in 2017.

+A satellite campus of D–Q University continues to exist as Kumeyaay Community College.

 Name

 The school was named by founders as Deganawidah-Quetzalcoatl University, after two Native American leaders of the period before European contact, one from New York and one from Mexico.
-According to Iroquois leaders, use of the spelled-out name of the university can be offensive because the first part of the name should be used only in an appropriate spiritual context.
-Therefore, it is usually referred to as D–Q University to avoid offense.
-Iroquois tribal members, in certain circumstances, may use the full name.